HomeSpan/HomeSpan/README.md

 * [Getting Started with HomeSpan](docs/GettingStarted.md) - setting up the software and required the hardware
 * [HomeKit Primer](docs/HomeKitPrimer.md) - a gentle introduction to Apple HomeKit and HAP terminology.
 * [HomeSpan Overview](docs/Overview.md) - an overview of the HomeSpan framework
-* [HomeSpan Tutorials](docs/Tutorials) - a guide to HomeSpan's tutorial-sketches
+* [HomeSpan Tutorials](docs/Tutorials.md) - a guide to HomeSpan's tutorial-sketches
 * [HomeSpan Services and Characteristics](docs/ServiceList.md) - a list of all HAP Services and Characterstics supported by HomeSpan
 * [HomeSpan Accessory Categories](docs/Categories.md) - a list of all HAP Accessory Categories defined by HomeSpan
 * [HomeSpan Command-Line Interface (CLI)](docs/CLI.md) - use HomeSpan's CLI to configure and monitor your HomeSpan device via the Arduino Serial Monitor
-* [HomeSpan End-User Guide](docs/UserGuide.md) - end-user tools for configuring HomeSpan's WiFi Credentials and pairing a HomeSpan device to HomeKit
+* [HomeSpan End-User Guide](docs/UserGuide.md) - end-user instructions for configuring an already-programmed HomeSpace's WiFi Credentials, creating a device Setup Code, and pairing the device to HomeKit.
+No computer needed!
 * [HomeSpan Library Reference](docs/Reference.md) - a complete guide to the HomeSpan Library API

 In addition to the above resources, developers who are new to HomeKit programming should download Apple's [HomeKit Accessory Protocol Specification, Release R2 (HAP-R2)](https://developer.apple.com/support/homekit-accessory-protocol/).
 The download is free, but Apple requires you to register your Apple ID for access to the document.